 This project is run by Aidan and Peter.
 They have been friends since pre-school and spent much time in our adolescence daydreaming about building a business together.
 Coffee came into their lives in their own happenstance ways.
 Since then, their immediate goal with this project is to kickstart their own careers in coffee without having to conform to any current cafe landscapes.

-Prior to Base Coat, Aidan left academia and software developing to spend two years at two different cafes prying that a roastery position would become available.
-Impatience eventually grew too large.
-In that time, he also realized that the coffee profiling he had been exposed to -- and the subsequent green coffee being purchased -- did not really excite him.
-Starting this project meant he had the freedom to follow what did excite him in the industry.
+Prior to Base Coat, Aidan left academia and software developing to spend a few years working as a barista in cafes, banking that he'd be in the right place when a roastery position opened up.
+Impatience grew pretty large but, when one did, he had realized that the coffee profiling he had been exposed to, as well as the subsequent green coffee being purchased, was not going to fuel his passion.
+Starting this project meant he had freedom to follow exactly what excited him in the industry.
 Through a coffee conference talk, he found himself attending a local coffee roasting course taught by Mike Nelson (founder of Guilder/Junior's Coffee) at a PDX-based co-roasting space.
-Shortly after, he was regularly hobby roasting whatever exciting green he could get his hands on.
+Shortly after, Base Coat began its incubation.